7 Essential Life Skills for High School Students to Build Before Graduating

 As an educator, how many times have you heard students ask why schools don’t teach certain life skills that are necessary to successfully master “adulting”?
-Basic life skills like how to clean a bathroom or sign an apartment lease may not always be part of the curriculum, but that doesn’t mean you can’t help your students be ready when they take the postgraduation leap to adulthood by helping them start off on the right foot.
+Basic life skills for hight school students like how to clean a bathroom or sign an apartment lease may not always be part of the curriculum, but that doesn’t mean you can’t help your students be ready when they take the postgraduation leap to adulthood by helping them start off on the right foot.

 1. Managing Money